pokeyuke/Admin-dashboard/README.md

 This is an admin dashboard project built using only HTML and CSS.
 It is not interactive (for now) and was created to practice CSS Flexbox and Grid skills.

+All the icons are free and can be accessed at fontawesome.com The favicon is my github profile image

  =========================================================================